etiquettestartshere/effectivetray/README.md

 - **Multiple Effects with Concentration**: Allow multiple effects to be applied from spells with concentration (off by default).

 ## API
+Now includes two helper functions exposed in the global scope under `effectiv`, `effectiv.applyEffect` and `effectiv.applyDamage`.
+These functions *have not been heavily tested* and are included now in the hopes that, if someone wants to use them, they will also test them for issues.

+`applyEffect`, a helper function to allow users to apply effects.
+It allows users to apply effects via macro (or other module), and can take a variety of types of data when doing so, allowing effect data to be passed as the full ActiveEffect document, an effect Uuid, or an object (note that passing it as an object will not interact with refreshing duration or deleting effects of same origin, as determined by module setting, because creating an effect from an object will have its own unique origin).
+Similarly, this function allows target data to be passed as an array of Uuids, a single Uuid, an array of Tokens, or a Set, as `game.user.targets`.

+This helper also allows the use of the other things the effects tray does, primarily flagging effects with spellLevel, or any other arbitrary flags (via effectData), and making an effect dependent on a concentration effect (so it will be deleted when the concentration effect is).
+If concentration is used, because it passed as an ID, you must also pass the Uuid or Actor document of the actor the concentration effect is on.

 ```js
   /**
    * Helper function to allow for macros or other applications